Virgil Turner, Director of Innovation and Citizen Engagement

 Virgil was named the administrative services director in 2005, with responsibilities over information technology, geographic information services, facilities and city clerk.

 Virgil Turner has served as the director of innovation and citizen engagement since August 2012.
 He is responsible for developing innovative approaches to improve the value proposition in the provision of municipal services to our citizens.
-Focus areas include: developing shared services and inter-governmental relationships, increasing access to and affordability of broadband services, improving management of city facilities, providing multiple channels of engagement that empower citizens by enabling direct interactions and by measuring improvements through performance reporting.
+Focus areas include housing initiatives, developing shared services and inter-governmental relationships, increasing access to and affordability of broadband services, improving management of city facilities, providing multiple channels of engagement that empower citizens by enabling direct interactions and by measuring improvements through performance reporting.